JennEYoon/breaking-into-data-science/readme.md

 Repo by Jennifer E Yoon (student)
 Class materials are by Grace S Tang (professor)

-# My Project: Anamoly Identification Methods used for credit card fraud prevention
+# My Project: ResNet with Squeeze-and-Excitation blocks for use with multi-signal large ECG datasets.

  * Datasets info: